List of colleges and universities in Vermont: Out-of-state institutions

 Out-of-state colleges may offer degree programs in Vermont with approval of the Vermont State Board of Education, with input from the Vermont Higher Education Council, whose members include all the colleges and universities in Vermont.

-As of 2024, the only out-of-state institution offering degrees in Vermont is Southern New Hampshire University, which offers graduate degrees in education at the former Trinity College campus in Colchester.
+As of 2024, the only out-of-state institution offering degrees in Vermont was Southern New Hampshire University, which offered graduate degrees in education at the former Trinity College campus in Colchester.

 Unaccredited institutions

-Two institutions are authorized by the state to offer degrees, but have not been recognized by a regional or national accrediting body:
+Two institutions are authorized by the state to offer degrees but are not accredited: